RyanClementsHax/notes/cloud/aws/billing.md

 - best practice is to have root account only be used for billing (no resources deployed in them)
 - policies can be applied hierarchically
 - linking accounts counts towards scaling discounts
+- can create new accounts
+- can even do that with api calls

 ## Pricing model
 - pay as you go